Northampton Saints: 2018–2024

-2023-present

-Second Title Win
+2023–present

 After a hotly contested regular season, which saw Saints finish top of the table, only finishing ahead of Bath on points difference, they faced a renewed Saracens side in a home semi final.
 Saints won 22–20 after a strong performance.
 This match was the final home appearance of Courtney Lawes.

 The final was set to take place on 8 June against a strong Bath squad.
 After a reasonably dominant first half, seeing the side 15–10 up, the game evened out at 18-18.
 Following a handful of penalties and tries, and a well managed defensive set by Northampton, the game finished 24–21 in favour of Saints.

 This was their second league win, 10 years after their first in 2014.
 A parade was organised for the following day and thousands of supporters attended.
 Roads were shut and the route went from Franklin's Gardens to Northampton Guildhall.

-Third Top-Flight European Cup Final

 Following a successful run in the pool stage in the 2024–25 European Rugby Champions Cup, Saints faced a pair of knockout matches against ASM Clermont Auvergne and Castres Olympique.
 After comfortably winning both, they faced an intimidating Leinster side away in Dublin, in a repeat of the previous year's semi-final, which saw Saints knocked out in a close game.
 Saints ultimately went on to win in a stunning 34–37 victory, which sends them to their third ever European final on the 25th May in Cardiff, against a renewed Union Bordeaux Bègles side.

 In the final, Saints struggled to contain the flair and star quality of Bordeaux, with French scrum-half Maxime Lucu putting in a player of the match performance to guide his team to the first top-flight European victory in their history.
-The final score was 28-20.
+The final score was 28–20.